 5. How To Use Exodus

 7. What Is a VPN?

 Kodi has become the best home entertainment system available, and all for free.

 Originally called XBMC (Xbox Media Center) it has evolved leaving behind the hardware limitations of the original Xbox and changing its name to Kodi.

-A new verion called Kodi 18 Leia has been released which is a nice new edition to the ever evolving media center.
+A new version called Kodi 18 Leia has been released which is a nice new edition to the ever evolving media center.

-Kodi can be installed on many different hardware platforms from a cheap desktop/laptop computer to a Raspberry Pi.
-There are even installs for the Fire TV Stick.
+Kodi can be installed on many different hardware platforms from a cheap desktop/laptop computer to a Fire TV Stick.

-Dedicated media center boxes and Android boxes can also be bought.
+Dedicated Android media center boxes can also be bought.